Homological algebra modulo exact zero-divisors: Canonical elements of and Lifting

 \section{Canonical elements of $\Ext^2_R(M,M)$ and Lifting}

 In this section we restrict our attention to the case where $(x,x)$ is a pair of exact zero-divisors in the local ring $S$, and $R=S/(x)$.
-We discuss natural chain endomorphisms of complexes over $R$, paralleling the construction in \cite[Section 1]{Eisenbud}, and show that whether or not they are null-homotopic dictates the liftability of $R$-modules to $S$.
-These results generalize classical results (for which we have no good reference) for lifting modules modulo a regular element to modulo the square of the regular element.
+We discuss natural chain endomorphisms of complexes over $R$, following the construction in \cite[Section 1]{Eisenbud}, and show that whether or not they are null-homotopic dictates the liftability of $R$-modules to $S$.
+These results generalize classical results (see, for example \cite{ADS}) for lifting modules modulo a regular element to modulo the square of the regular element.